bmrf/tron/README.md

 5. **Reboot!** Reboot the system before doing *anything else*.

-By default the master log is at `C:\Logs\tron\tron.log`.
+By default the master log is at `C:\logs\tron\tron.log`.
 If you want to change this, read the section on changing defaults below.

 Depending how badly the system is infected, it could take anywhere from 3 to 10 hours to run.
 I've personally observed times between 4-8 hours, and one user reported a run time of 30 hours.
 Basically set it and forget it.